andersen-lab/Freyja/README.md

 ```
 freyja variants [bamfile] --variants [variant outfile name] --depths [depths outfile name] --ref [reference.fa]
 ```
 which uses both samtools and iVar.
 Note that the reference should match the fasta file used for alignment.
 In cases where multiple reference genomes are present in the reference fasta, the user can specify the name of the desired reference genome with `--refname [name-of-reference]`.
+To enable alternative variant calling pipelines, we also enable users to provide a VCF file using the `--variants` option (in addition to a depth file, obtained using a command like ```samtools mpileup -aa -A -d 600000 -Q 20 -q 0 -B -f ref.fasta sample.bam | cut -f1-4 > sample.depth```).

 We can then run Freyja on the output files using the commmand:
 ```
 freyja demix [variants-file] [depth-file] --output [output-file]
 ```
 This outputs to a tsv file that includes the lineages present, their corresponding abundances, and summarization by constellation.
 This method also includes a `--eps` option, which enables the user to define the minimum lineage abundance returned to the user (e.g. `--eps 0.0001`).
 A custom barcode file can be provided using the `--barcodes [path-to-barcode-file]` option.
+For additional flexibility and reproducibility of analyses, a custom lineage-to-contellation mapping metadata file can be provided using the `--meta` option.
 An example output should have the format

 |       | filename |